Share URLs Core

 🔑 Password Protection

-Visitors must enter a password before accessing the share URL.
+Visitors must enter a username and password before accessing the share URL.

 nfltr http 3000 \